MadStats/reflections-on-presentations-Boyango/README.md

   Title of presentation: Terrorism
-What were aspects of the presentation that you liked:

-What were aspects of the presentations for which you had concerns or questions:
+What were aspects of the presentation that you liked: the part about selecting and dealing with variables is great What were aspects of the presentations for which you had concerns or questions: